Info for Spaf's grad students

 First, read through everything above, especially about what I expect from thesis students who have someone else as an advisor -- I expect all of that and more.

 Students who want me as an advisor need to be very self-motivated and have a good understanding of what they want to do.
 Some advisors provide several meetings a week with students, but my schedule won't allow that.
 Some advisors provide their advisees a fleshed-out set of topics to complete, but that is not my approach.
-My approach is to guide students to discovering their own interests and get results.
+My approach is to guide students in discovering their own interests and achieving results.
 This is not a strategy that often results in multiple publications and a quick exit from grad school.
 Instead, I tend to work with students who want a deeper and more complete understanding of the field.
 This is not for everybody.

 Top